-The Government intends to bring forward a mandatory buyback program in early 2023.
+The Government intends to bring forward a mandatory buyback program.
 Our top priority is ensuring the safety and security of Canadians.
 We will take the necessary steps to get this right for our kids and grandkids.

 The amnesty period allows for the continued use of previously non-restricted firearms in limited circumstances (e.g., by Indigenous persons exercising Aboriginal or treaty rights to hunt and by those who hunt or trap to sustain themselves or their families), until the end of the amnesty period or when a new firearm is legally obtained.
 At the end of the amnesty period, all firearms owners must comply with the law.

-The Government will not provide any option for owners to grandfather these weapons as it intends to bring forward a mandatory buyback program in early 2023.
+The Government will not provide any option for owners to grandfather these weapons as it intends to bring forward a mandatory buyback program.
 Our top priority is ensuring the safety and security of Canadians.
 We will take the necessary steps to get this right for our kids and grandkids.

 What about newly prohibited firearms that former Bill C-71 would grandfather?

-The Government intends to implement a buyback program in early 2023.
+The Government intends to implement a buyback program.
 We are looking at a range of options and will work with the provinces and territories to get this right for law-abiding gun owners.
 Our top priority is ensuring the safety and security of Canadians.
 We will take the necessary steps to get this right for our kids and grandkids.